george24601/notes/mgmt/project_mgmt.md

 ### Chapter 18.
 Propositions of The Mythical Man-Month: True or False?
 11.9 The tractability and the invisibility of the software product expose its builders (exceptionally) to perpetual changes in requirements.

 13.7 Sometimes one has to go back, scrap a high level, and start over.

 15.5 Most documentation fails in giving too little overview.
 Stand way back and zoom in slowly.

+Moving down across the horizontal boundary, a program becomes a programming product.
+This is a program that can be run, tested, repaired, and extended by anybody.
+It is usable in many operating environments, for many sets of data.
+ In particular the range and form of inputs must be generalized as much as the basic algorithm will reasonably allow.
+Then the program must be thoroughly tested, so that it can be depended upon.
+This means that a substantial bank of test cases, exploring the input range and probing its boundaries, must be prepared, run, and recorded.
+Finally, promotion of a program to a programming product requires its thorough documentation, so that anyone may use it, fix it, and extend it.
+As a rule of thumb, I estimate that a programming product costs at least three times as much as a debugged program with the same function.

+Moving across the vertical boundary, a program becomes a component in a programming system.
+This is a collection of interacting programs, coordinated in function and disciplined in format, so that the assemblage constitutes an entire facility for large tasks.
+To become a programming system component, a program must be written so that every input and output conforms in syntax and semantics with precisely defined interfaces.
+The program must also be designed so that it uses only a prescribed budget of resources—memory space, input-output devices, computer time.
+Finally, the program must be tested with other system components, in all expected combinations.
+This testing must be extensive, for the number of cases grows combinatorially.
+It is time-consuming, for subtle bugs arise from unexpected interactions of debugged components.
+A programming system component costs at least three times as much as a stand-alone program of the same function.

+ It is complete in itself, ready to be run by the author on the system on which it was developed.
+That is the thing commonly produced in garages, and that is the object the individual programmer uses in estimating productivity.

+Underestimates do not change significantly during the activity until about three weeks before the scheduled completion

+When estimating project times, it should be remembered that programming products (which can be sold to paying customers) and programming systems are both three times as hard to write as simple independent in-house programs.

+The preparation of a PERT chart is the most valuable part of its use.
+Laying out the network, identifying the dependencies, and estimating the legs all force a great deal of very specific planning very early in a project.
+The first chart is always terrible, and one invents and invents in making the second one.

+As the project proceeds, the PERT chart provides the answer to the demoralizing excuse, "The other piece is late anyhow."
+It shows how hustle is needed to keep one's own part off the critical path, and it suggests ways to make up the lost time in the other part.